-\myparagraph{\assembly for Online and Open-Set Mistake Detection (\textit{Proposed})} We introduce a novel split of the dataset~\cite{sener2022assembly101} tailored explicitly for online, open-set mistake detection. \assemblyO introduces two main modifications to~\cite{sener2022assembly101} as we show in Figure \ref{fig:dataset}: a new train/test split and revised procedure lengths.
-The new split assigns all correct procedures to the training set while reserving videos with mistakes for validation and testing.
+The new split assigns all correct procedures to the training set while reserving videos with mistakes for testing.
 This adjustment enables models to learn sequences characteristic of correct procedures in a one-class classification (OCC) framework, avoiding bias from specific mistake types during training.
-By training exclusively on correct sequences, models adhere to the OCC protocol, treating all deviations as mistakes and enabling better balance in the validation and test sets for more comprehensive mistake detection evaluation.

-The second adjustment limits each procedure’s evaluation to the point where a mistake caused by an incorrect action dependency disrupts the workflow.
-Per the OCC protocol, models are trained to recognize the correct step sequences necessary for completing procedures.
-Evaluating beyond the point of procedural compromise creates discrepancies between the training and test set actions, hindering effective step recognition and anticipation.
-Furthermore, to align with real-world applications, this work focuses on egocentric videos, utilizing only a single egocentric view per procedure from the four available in~\cite{sener2022assembly101}.
+The second adjustment limits each procedure’s evaluation to the point where a mistake caused by an incorrect step that distrupts the workflow: evaluating beyond the point of procedural compromise creates discrepancies between the training and test set procedures, hindering effective step recognition and anticipation.

 \epic is a dataset of egocentric videos capturing the outdoor assembly of a camping tent.
-It was collected from 24 participants who wore two head-mounted cameras (GoPro and SMI eye tracker) while performing the task, resulting in 5.4 hours of recorded video.
+It was collected by 24 participants who wore two head-mounted cameras (a GoPro and a SMI eye tracker) while performing the task, resulting in 5.4 hours of recorded video.